Skip to main content

 Findings

-The findings tab of the application details section allows you to see the results of a preZero scan.
-Currently, preZero identifies the following types of issues: vulnerabilities, OSS vulnerabilities, container findings, secrets, and insights.
+The findings tab of the application page allows you to see the findings discovered during preZero analyses.
+Currently, preZero identifies the following types of findings: vulnerabilities, OSS vulnerabilities, container findings, secrets, and security issues.

 • Status (e.g., Fixed)

-You can sort your list based on Finding ID or Severity level.
+You can sort your list based on Finding ID or Severity level (ascending or descending).

 Qwiet the Noise

-To help streamline the amount of information displayed, you can toggle on Qwiet the Noise, which filters for only critical and high severity vulnerabilities.
+To help prioritize the review and fixing of findings, you can toggle on Qwiet the Noise, which filters for only critical, high, reachable (if applicable), and exploitable (if applicable) findings.

 Filtering findings